valecs/mpist/README.md

 ## `mpigrid.h`

-In environments where
+In environments where `mpist` will not work (no execv(3) or fork(3)), mpigrid provides a drop-in, bolt-on shim to use MPI.

 ### Usage
 `int getTaskID(const char f, int * argc, char ** argv)`

 Parses command line arguments and returns a task ID based on the MPI rank.
 Expects an argument of the form -f n-m to sepcify tasks to be completed.
 Inits MPI functions and arranges for MPI_Finalize to be called at exit.

-If a '-f' option is present, getTaskID will shift the contents of argv and change the count in argc to hide the elements from future invocations of getopt(3).
+If an '-f' option is present, getTaskID will shift the contents of argv and change the count in argc to hide this elements from future invocations of getopt(3).

 If a '-f' option is present and the range cannot be parsed, the program will emit an error and terminate.